bounswe/bounswe2022group8/Deliverables/CMPE451_Customer_Presentation_Milestone_3/Group Review.md

 ## 4. Progress According to Requirements

 * The requirements page of the application [here](https://github.com/bounswe/bounswe2022group8/wiki/Requirements).
+Here status of the requirements are marked as (Completed), (In progress) or (Not started).
-* Requirements satisfied so far: [Realized Requirements](https://github.com/bounswe/bounswe2022group8/wiki/Realized-Requirements)
+* Requirements satisfied so far: [Realized Requirements](https://github.com/bounswe/bounswe2022group8/wiki/Realized-Requirements).
+Here you can find the latest version of the Software Requirements Specification, with updates and changes.

 ## 5. API Endpoints
 **@author: Karahan Sarıtaş**